majgis/cache-shrinkwrap/README.md

 ## Release History

+* 0.2.1 - Corrected issue with command line argument not having priority
 * 0.2.0 - Added report of processed and failures; exit code of 1 if any failures
 * 0.1.4 - Added missing npmconf module
 * 0.1.3 - Removed console statement reporting undefined